How To Transfer a Domain Name To Us

 Updating the registrant contact information (name, organization, or email address) for a general top-level domain (gTLD) will initiate a Change of Registrant process, which requires additional verification before the new information is saved.
-Each registrar handles this process a bit differently, so check with yours to see what you need to do.
+Each registrar handles this process differently, so check with yours to see what you need to do.

-Name servers direct the traffic for your domain to the host server.
+Name Servers direct the traffic for your domain to the host server.
 If you've already moved the website to your Bluehost account, you'll want to update your name servers now to minimize downtime during the transfer; otherwise, you'll have to wait until the transfer is complete.
 You cannot make DNS changes while the transfer is in progress, so it is important that you do it now.

 Our name servers are:

 Your new DNS settings will begin to propagate as soon as you save your changes.
 Each ISP updates at a different rate, usually taking 24 - 72 hours to complete worldwide.
 During this time, your emails will be down, and your web traffic will be directed to either the old or new host, depending on the visitor's ISP.

 The next step is to unlock your domain, making it available for transfer.
 Some registrars allow you to unlock your domain manually, while other registrars will do it for you.

 Finally, you need the EPP code, also called the Authorization or Auth code.
 It's essentially a unique password for the domain, made up of letters, numbers, and special characters required to authorize the transfer.
 For example: 1e20459-438b211db# or N7HS-V24-T16-B81.
 If you're unsure how to get your EPP code, please contact your current Domain Registrar for assistance.

 Before you initiate the transfer, be sure to assign the domain.
 Please see How to Assign a Domain Name for more information.

 - Click the Domains tab from the side navigation menu to the left.